tifolson/data-edge/README.md

 Apache 2.0

 ## Disclaimer
 This tool is for informational purposes only.
-Tick data is subject to change at any time due to corruption, incorrect trade information, and data provider outages.
+Data from any provider is subject to change at any time due to corruption, incorrect information, and data provider outages.
 Not financial advice.
 Use responsibly.

 ---